 - Take advantage of your insurers safe driving rewards programs.
 AAMI offers a Safe Driver Rewards discount for every consecutive year you drive safely and when you don’t make a claim.

 - Vary your excess to save on your premium.
 As a general rule, the higher the excess, the lower the premium.
-Just rememeber that, in the event of an accident, you may have to pay that full excess amount, so make sure it’s something you can afford if need be.
+Just remember that, in the event of an accident, you may have to pay that full excess amount, so make sure it’s something you can afford.

 - Check whether you’re eligible for a safe driver rewards program.
 For example, young drivers can undertake the AAMI Skilled Drivers Course and, on completion, may receive a 10% discount on their AAMI Comprehensive Car Insurance premium.
 See whether you, your child or grandchild is eligible!

 Here at AAMI, we encourage you to disclose any information required for a new insurance policy as accurately as you can.
 If you’re unsure or need to talk something through, get in touch with our friendly team today!